Etihad Live

-Etihad Park is an outdoor music venue and amphitheater in Yas Island, Abu Dhabi, United Arab Emirates.
+Etihad Live is an outdoor music venue and amphitheater in Yas Island, Abu Dhabi, United Arab Emirates.
 The region's largest outdoor venue, it has a seating capacity of up 25,000 to 40,000 audience members at a time.
 It is a part of the Ferrari World Abu Dhabi complex.
 The venue welcomes many artists each year for annual Abu Dhabi Grand Prix post-race concerts.
 Festivals including Creamfields Abu Dhabi, KCON, and Ultra Music Festival have also been hosted, and in 2023 the venue hosted the first Wireless Festival in the Middle East.
-Madonna, Lana Del Rey, Guns N' Roses, Coldplay, Katy Perry, Usher and Blackpink are among the artists who have performed there.
+Madonna, Lana Del Rey, Guns N' Roses, Metallica, Coldplay, Katy Perry, Usher and Blackpink are among the artists who have performed there.

+Originally called the Du Arena until 2021, and then Etihad Park until 2026, it was renamed to Etihad Live, as a stadium also sponsored by Etihad Airways, called the Etihad Park was being built in New York City.